couchbase-examples/couchbase-tutorials/tutorial/markdown/python/python-langchain-pdf-chat/python-langchain-pdf-chat.md

 ### Create Retriever Chain

 We also create the [retriever](https://python.langchain.com/docs/modules/data_connection/retrievers/vectorstore) of the couchbase vector store.
-This retriever will be used to retrieve the previously documents which are similar to current query.
+This retriever will be used to retrieve the previously added documents which are similar to current query.

 ```python
 retriever = vector_store.as_retriever()